Sushant-Padha/julia-in-python/README.md

 ### Installation

 - If using a python virtual environment, do this before following further steps:
+    Activate the environment

-    Activate the environment, and set the environment variable `PYCALL_JL_RUNTIME_PYTHON` to the path of the `python` executable.
+Set the environment variable `PYCALL_JL_RUNTIME_PYTHON` and `PYTHON` to the path of the `python` executable (set it to env executable if environment is activated).
 For more info, see [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).

+Note that these steps will have to be repeated again or each different environment.

 1. Install [Julia](https://julialang.org/downloads/) for your OS.